-If you believe your privacy rights have been violated, you may complain to the plans and to the U.S. Secretary of Health and Human Services.
+If you believe your privacy rights have been violated, you may complain to the Plans and to the U.S. Secretary of Health and Human Services.
 You won't be retaliated against for filing a complaint.
-Complaints about activities by your insurer or HMO, or by Florida Blue or CVS/ caremark can be filed by following the procedures in the notices they provide.
-To file other complaints with the plans, contact the DSGI for a complaint form.
+Complaints about activities by your insurer, HMO, or third-party administrator can be filed by following the procedures in the notices they provide.
+To file complaints with the Plans, contact the DSGI for a complaint form.
 It should be completed, including a description of the nature of the particular complaint, and mailed to the Division of State Group Insurance, P.O.
-Box 5450, Tallahassee, FL 32314-5450.
+Box 5450, Tallahassee, FL, 32314-5450.